microsoft/vscode-docs/blogs/2017/04/10/sublime-text-roundup.md

 ## Extensions

-If you are coming from Sublime Text, I recommend using the following extensions:
+To ease moving from Sublime Text, I recommend using the following extensions:

 ## Sublime Text Keymap